Sound film Transfer

 - Look for two thin constant brown stripes on the side of the film.

-16mm Magnetic Strip
+16mm Magnetic Stripe (rare)

 - not common for home movies